bingyuzhang/bingyu/people-en.md

 <center>Group photos for the Christmas party of IMADA SDU on 08/12/2023.
 <br />
-Most of the members in the Center of Quantum Mathematics.
+Members of the Center of Quantum Mathematics.
 </center>

 <br /><br />